Modern South America

 Bolivia and Paraguay were both left land-locked by the 19th century's wars in South America.
 Having lost substantial territory to their neighbors, their last major dispute was with each other over the semi-arid Chaco - a region rumored to hold significant oil reserves.
 Following increasingly frequent border clashes, war broke out between the two countries in 1932.

 At 5:30am on 15 June 1932, 18 Bolivian soldiers occupied a Paraguayan outpost on the banks of Lake Pitiantuta, forcing its six-man garrison to flee into the desert.
 The action prompted Paraguayan counterattacks in June and July, culminating in a major victory at Boquerón in September.
 However, by December the Bolivians would be fully mobilized and ready to launch their own offensive into the Chaco.

 Disenchanted with the dictatorial rule of Getúlio Vargas in Brazil, the state of São Paulo rebelled against the federal government.
-Gaining only limited support outside the state - in Minas Gerais and Rio Grande do Sul - this Paulista uprising was crushed by Vargas over three months fighting, with the loss of several thousand dead on both sides.
+Gaining only limited support outside the state - in Minas Gerais, Rio Grande do Sul, and southern Mato Grosso - this Paulista uprising was crushed by Vargas over three months fighting, with the loss of several thousand dead on both sides.

 Ecuadorian Civil War

 In October 1931, Conservative landowner Neptalí Bonifaz Ascázubi was elected president in Ecuador's first free election in nearly forty years, only to be disqualified by the Liberal-dominated National Congress on 20 August 1932 due to his 'Peruvian birth' (he was born in the Peruvian embassy in Quito).
 In response, the garrison of Quito and other supporters of Bonifaz revolted on 27 August.
 After a four-day civil war, in which more than two thousand people were killed, the insurrection was suppressed and Bonifaz forced to back down.